f5se/f5seio-sourcecode/content/Creative/f5visualization/index.md

 - Elasticsearch combined with F5 HSL to display business operation status
 - Grafana is used for large-screen view display

-In word under this directory, you can see complete and detailed installation and configuration steps. related display
+ you can see complete and detailed installation and configuration steps at here https://github.com/myf5/f5-elk-demo/tree/master/NEW-Prometheus-elasticsearch-grafana

 | **Dashboard template name**                | **Grafana data source** | **Function**                                            |
 | ------------------------------------------ | ----------------------- | ------------------------------------------------------- |